teehzero/sippsavatarbox/rules.md

 - **Follow Discord ToS** - Found at discord.com/terms
 - **Follow Discord Community Guidelines** - Found at discord.com/guidelines
+- **Follow VRChat ToS** - No discussion of client mods, SDK hacks, stolen/ripped content, etc.
-- **We respect software licenses** - No hacks, no cracks, no stolen/ripped content.
+- **We respect software licenses** - No hacks, no cracks, no stolen/ripped content, etc.
 - **Be respectful** - Everyone here is a human being that deserves a base level of respect.
 - **Use appropriate channels** - Don't request avatar help outside of #avatar-help, for example.
 - **No spam** - Use complete sentences.
 Share complete thoughts.